 Tiffany & Co. promoted themselves on their goodwill they earned from the mail order catalog, the ‘Blue Book’, which is still prevalent in the 21st century since 1845.
 They had the first of its kind catalog which was in color that reached to over 15 million in 1994.
 They had their print media till the early 21st century active, but later they stopped promoting on print ads and all forms of newspaper advertising.
 Tiffany focused more on the engagement with the customers, and then focused their strategy towards digital media.
 As every product is available online, they created their digital presence.
 Being a luxury brand, it was a challenge to sell their product which may be a once in a while purchase for customers.
 They had their content strategy so well, that they garnered millions of followers on social media.
 There was a plenty of room for luxury brand to expand their business online.
 The key aspect of their online presence was the augmented reality feature.
 Tiffany have an application Engagement Ring Finder app which displays several suitable ring options to the consumer after it puts her finger under the phone camera.
 This helped customers to get what they desired especially in luxury segment without having visited the store.
 Emotive selling is their main strategy in selling products online.
 This completes the marketing mix of Tiffany & Co.

-About Tiffany and Company:
+About Tiffany & Co:

 Tiffany & Co. is an American firm which dates back its inception long ago more than 170 plus years in 1837.
 It majorly deals in luxury jewels and specialty items in retail format.
 The founders were Charles Tiffany and John Young.
 Headquartered in New York City, US Tiffany & Co. serves worldwide it products.
 It is a publicly listed company in NSE, with over $3.7 billion in revenue and employing 20600 workers under it.